GFSec-Cyber/driftling/README.md

 The game saves your progress locally on your device only.
 No accounts, no tracking, no ads, no internet connection required to play.

-For questions about privacy, contact: your@email.com
+For questions about privacy, contact: GFSec-Cyber@proton.me

 ---